OctopusDeploy/docs/docs/deployment-process/execution-containers-for-workers/index.md

 - Configure a [feed](/docs/packaging-applications/package-repositories/docker-registries/index.md) in Octopus Deploy for a Docker registry.
   - [Add Docker Hub as an external feed](https://octopus.com/blog/build-a-real-world-docker-cicd-pipeline#add-docker-hub-as-an-external-feed)
-- Add a project and define a deployment process
+- Add a project and define a deployment process.
-- Set the `Execution Location` for your step to `Run on a worker`
+- Set the `Execution Location` for your step to `Run on a worker`.
-- In `Container Image` select `Runs on a worker inside a container`
+- In `Container Image` select `Runs on a worker inside a container`.
-- Choose the previously added container registry
+- Choose the previously added container registry.
-- Enter an image name if already known. (e.g. !docker-image <octopusdeploy/worker-tools:1.0.1-ubuntu.18.04>)
+- Enter an image name if already known. (e.g. !docker-image <octopusdeploy/worker-tools:1.0.1-ubuntu.18.04>).
-- Save
+- Click **Save**.
-- Create release & deploy
+- Click **Create release & deploy**.

 :::hint
-Same process can be repeated for a Runbook
+The same process can be repeated for a runbook.
 :::

 ![](images/selector.png "width=500")